 - The minimum escalation timeout is 1 minute if there is a single target on an escalation rule.
 Alternatively, if there is more than one target in an escalation level the minimum escalation timeout is 5 minutes.
 These restrictions are displayed in the web UI.

-Multi-user notifications will notify multiple users at once when an incident is triggered or escalated, and can be configured within an escalation policy.
-To notify 2 or more users at once, you will want to configure an escalation policy so that multiple on-call schedules and/or users are in the same escalation level.
+Multi-user notifications can notify multiple users at once when an incident is triggered or escalated, and can be configured within an escalation policy.
+There are three methods of configuring multi-user notifications based on your intended use-case:

-To notify 2 or more users at once, you will want to set up an escalation policy with multiple on-call schedules/users on the same escalation level.
+To notify two or more users at once regardless of their on-call status, you will want to set up an escalation policy with multiple users on the same escalation level:

 Click New Escalation Policy to create a new escalation policy, or click an existing escalation policy's gear icon and then Edit to edit an existing one.

-Click in the field below Notify the following users or schedules and select the on-call schedules and/or users you want to notify when an incident is triggered or escalated.
+Click in the field below Notify the following users or schedules and select the on-call users you want to notify at the same time when an incident is triggered or escalated.

-If you have Live Call Routing enabled to connect directly, PagerDuty will not call all users on an escalation level — only one user per escalation level will receive a call.
+If you have Live Call Routing enabled to Connect Directly and there is more than one responder on an escalation level, PagerDuty will randomly cycle through all responders on at that level.
 If an incident triggers via Live Call Routing (if either no one answers, or you've selected "Leave a Message"), however, all users on an escalation level can expect to receive notifications via their configured notification methods.